 The installation of Team Pulse Community Edition does not require a license key, while Team Pulse Standard Edition does.
 Your license key will be generated upon purchase.
 To activate it you will need to provide your login credentials upon starting the product on your machine.
 Instructions on how to install are provided in the purchase notification e-mail.

-- 4. TFS Source Control and Bug Tracking - TFS prompts for an admin user to download the repo locally, this is a TFS requirement.
+- 4. TFS Source Control and Bug Tracking - TFS prompts for admin user to download the repo locally, this is a TFS requirement.

 Setting up Test Studio or the Testing Framework so that it is fully functional requires much more than just copying a few DLL's into the right folder.
 Browser extensions must be installed, registry settings must be made, some DLL's must be added to the Global Assembly Cache.
 The only way to get it setup properly is to run the installer.
 Otherwise something won't work right: test project compiles may fail, the recorder may fail to attach, tests may fail to run in a specific browser, if you're trying to use Microsoft Test Manager you may get strange error messages.